cloudfleet/blimp/README.md

 you can do `--skip-tags=packages`.

-# Reboot the blimp
+# Reboot the Blimp

-  After Ansible completes, reboot the blimp, so that it upgrades itself and starts all the Docker containers
+After Ansible completes, reboot the Blimp, so that it upgrades itself and starts all the Docker containers

         reboot